7424243/javascript-weird-parts/README.md

 * Reflection: an object can look at itself, listing and changing its properties and methods.

 * Function Constructors: a normal function that is used to construct objects.

+* Polyfill: code that adds a feature which the engine may lack. (different versions)